 I’m not going to sugarcoat it.
 It will be tough.
 (And yes, you’ll need cut sugar out of your diet.)
 But anything worth having is always worth the work.
 The beginning is always the hardest part.
 Just getting yourself dressed in workout gear can be daunting.
 But once you’re drenched in sweat after your workout that first day, you’ll remember why you’re doing this.
 You’re doing this because, once and for all, you want a strong, healthy, lean body.
 We are only given one body in this life, we’ve got to treat it right.
 And that should be your focus every single time that alarm goes off at 5 am to wake you up to hit the gym.
 Don’t lose sight of the end goal.
 Make a vision board, hang a bikini up on your bedroom door, come up with a mantra to repeat for 21 days, get a friend to commit with you, whatever you need to do to stay motivated.

 TWENTY-ONE DAYS.
 Commit to eating healthy and exercising every single day until (at least) March 21st.
 It’s ONLY 21 days!
-However, you’ll likely find that you don’t want to stop after that mark.
+However, you’ll likely find that you don’t want to increase your appetite to gain weight and stop after that mark.
 You will have started to see changes.
 You’ll have noticed how your fitness discipline has carried over into all parts of your life.
 You’ll have more energy, more confidence, more determination.
 Exercise increases your stamina, strengthens your heart, wards off viruses and improves your mood.
 When you exercise, your body releases endorphins that promote an increased sense of well-being.
 So be prepared to keep on going after your 21-day trial is done.
 You may not want to stop feeling so awesome!

 Today, write down your plan.
 Identify potential roadblocks and prepare for them.
 For instance, purposely avoid the sweet little Girl Scout selling cookies at your grocery store.
 Do you want Thin Mints or a thin body?
 And come up with replacement habits.
 Instead of eating a bag of macaroons, read Aristotle’s “Metaphysics” or write on your epilator reviews.
 Well, you get the idea.